Deep Attention Based Semi-Supervised 2D-Pose Estimation for Surgical Instruments: Experiments

 \subsection{Results Using RMIT Dataset}

 For the experiments shown in Table \ref{table:RMIT1}, the network is trained on the groundtruth bounding boxes to enable faster experimentation and simulate an object detection based localization system.
-Bounding boxes are extracted using 3-point annotation as shown in \cite{luca_thesis}.
-Since this work is not published, the readers are referred to the Supplementary Material(\ref{app:bbox}) for detailed information on this method.
+Bounding boxes are extracted using 3-point annotation as shown in Fig.~\ref{fig:labels}(a) excluding end point.
 A resolution of 128x128 is used for all experiments.
-Here the pixel error corresponds to mean absolute error because the groundtruth bounding boxes are used for training which eliminates the possibility of false detection.
+In Table~\ref{table:RMIT1}, the pixel error rate corresponds to mean absolute error since the groundtruth bounding boxes are used for training which eliminates the possibility of false detection.

 First, a vanilla U-Net is trained using only the geometric augmentations.
 It is observed that the network produces very coarse output maps which lead to high pixel error.
 In response to this observation, attention mechanism is introduced to help the network to concentrate on the important parts of the image.
 Following this modification, it is observed that the network trains a lot faster and produces more finegrained outputs.
 However, it is also observed that the network is highly prone to overfitting, and therefore, more data augmentation is introduced to deal with this.
 Even with the additional augmentation, it is observed that the network overfits, thus, regularization is added in the following experiments.
 It can be seen that dropout yields superior performance compared to L2 regularization, and therefore, dropout with 30\% drop rate is used in the following experiments.
 Because increasing the drop rate does not increase the generalization performance, more creative ways of regularizing the network are investigated.
 It is observed that the combination of heavy data augmentation and noise injection to the labels simulates new data points more convincingly and leads to a better generalization performance.
 The structure of the injected noise is described in Subsection \ref{ss:2D_training}.
 Finally, an investigation over the activation functions is conducted to see if generalization performance can be improved.
 It is observed that RLReLU activation function \cite{xu2015empirical} improves the generalization performance furthermore.
 All in all, one can see that by increasing the input and network level stochasticity (random data augmentation, dropout and RLReLU), the generalization performance is improved drastically.
 This model is used throughout this study and represented by DAU-Net-$< >$-$< >$ which corresponds to DAU-Net-32-3 in this case.